-Several years after the initial court ruling, after making thousands of dollars’ worth of payments to the lottery, Adam’s case was relooked at by the courts.
+Several years after the initial court ruling, after making thousands of dollars’ worth of payments to the lottery, Adam’s case was looked at again by the courts.
 They decided that because Adam had never cashed any of the tickets, the initial ruling was illegal and Adam no longer had to pay back the money for the tickets.

 During this time, Adam has since taken up two new hobbies to keep himself from going back to playing the lottery.
 The first is running.
 Adam competes in marathons all across the country and spends hours each day running around his community training for his next big event.
 While doing this, he is always on the lookout for somebody who may be suffering from an addiction.
 He is an outspoken advocate against lottery and gambling addictions, and the first advice that he always gives addicts is that they should join him on a run.